ngless-toolkit/ngless/docs/sources/configuration.rst

 Configuration
 =============

-.. note:: ngless' results do not change because of configuration or command
+.. note:: NGLess' results do not change because of configuration or command
-    line options. **The ngless script always has complete information on what is computed**.
+    line options. **The NGLess script always has complete information on what is computed**.
 What configuration options change are details of *how* the results are computed such as where to store intermediate files and how many CPU cores to use.